sahana-roy/MBD-Work/Credit Card Default/README.md

 # Credit Card Default
-Here, I share my winning solution to the challenge of building a model to predict credit card defaulters accurately **in order to minimize money loss**
+Here, I share my winning solution to the challenge of building a model to predict credit card defaulters accurately **in order to minimize money loss**.

 For this task, I was given a set of data on default payments and demographic data to help us do our task.
 Data is comprised in the following CSV files, each containing a set of information related to 20,000 customers.

 ## **About the data**